Fyksesund Bridge

-The Fyksesund Bridge (Fyksesundbrua) is a suspension road bridge in Vestland county, Norway.
+The Fyksesund Bridge (Fyksesundbrua) is a suspension road bridge in Kvam Municipality in Vestland county, Norway.

-The bridge spans the Fyksesund fjord on Norwegian County Road 7, which goes between the villages of Øystese and Ålvik in the municipality of Kvam.
+The bridge spans the Fyksesund fjord on Norwegian County Road 7, which goes between the villages of Øystese and Ålvik.
 The bridge is 344 m long and the largest span is 230 m.
 It was designed by bridge engineer Olaf Stang (1871-1956).
-The bridge was opened on October 9, 1937 by the Norwegian crown prince Olav.
+The bridge was opened on October 9, 1937 by Olav, the Crown Prince of Norway.

 Shortly after opening, the bridge suffered aerodynamic-related structural problems, these were corrected by improvements installed in 1945.